The difference between cold, warm lead and hot sales lead – what is hot lead?

 BANT:

-B – This is the significance of Budget, which implies that the prospect has already made a budget and is ready to spend it once the project’s proposal has been authorized by management.
+– This is the significance of Budget, which implies that the prospect has already made a budget and is ready to spend it once the project’s proposal has been authorized by management.

-A – Who is the authority figure in this sale?
+– Who is the authority figure in this sale?
 Who makes the ultimate decision?

-N – Does the prospect have a true need for my product?
+– Does the prospect have a true need for my product?
 Is this a universal need on the team?

-T – The Time Frame is the duration, also known as the duration.
+– The Time Frame is the duration, also known as the duration.
 How much time will the prospect need to come to a purchasing decision?

-Difference between Cold, Warm & Hot Leads
+Difference between Cold, Warm & Hot Lead

 What are the Stages that explain each lead?